 Finally, you should also consider visiting the Botanical Garden in Cluj-Napoca, the largest and, according to some, most beautiful in Romania with many unique sights.
 During springtime there are 40.000 tulips on display which makes it the biggest tourist attraction in Cluj.
 Find out more and about visiting hours on the official website.

-Thanks to its geographical position and transport connections, the city is a very good base to explore the major sights of Transylvania.
+Thanks to its geographical position and transport connections, the city is a very good base to explore the region of Transylvania.
 The main attractions around Cluj that you shouldn't miss: the Turda Underground Salt Mine and the Alba Iulia Citadel.
-For those looking for something different - and courageous enough - near Cluj there is the Hoia Baciu forrest which is said to feature paranormal activity and strange sights in certain parts.
-You can go on a short trip in Hoia Baciu forest either by day or night.
+For those looking for something different - and courageous enough -there is a haunted forrest near Cluj-Napoca where a UFO was sighted 50 years ago, with strange activity ever since - you can go on a tour in Hoia Baciu forest either by day or night.